Short Description

 Trend description for D1

-Artificial habitat types comprising ‘arable and horticultural land’ and ‘built-up areas and gardens’ account for approximately one-third of land cover in England (28% and 7% respectively).
-Semi-natural habitat types account for the remaining 65%, with ‘acid, calcareous and neutral grassland’ and ‘improved grassland’ making up 26% and 15% respectively of total land cover in England, and ‘broadleaved, mixed and yew woodland’ making up a further 10%.
+Artificial habitat types comprising ‘arable and horticultural land’ and ‘built-up areas and gardens’ and 'solar farms' account for approximately half of land cover in England (38%, 11% and 0.1% respectively).
+Semi-natural habitat types account for the remaining 50%, with ‘improved and semi-improved grassland’ and ‘unimproved grassland’ making up 15% and 14% respectively of total land cover in England, and ‘broadleaved, mixed and yew woodland’ making up a further 9%.

 Assessment of change